kaidam/conduit/README.md

 # Conduit - Speech-to-Text Transcription Tool

 Hey, this is my first public project.
 This was made for me to use on my Linux Mint machines, should in theory work with Ubuntu, but I make no promises.
 You just need a Groq API key and you should be good to go.
+I made this for me and makes assumptions about my system.
+I might make it more universal in the future!

 ## Installation Instructions